batect/batect/README.md

 * pass-through additional command line arguments to a `run`

 ### Other
+* rename everything to 'Crane'
 * parse command lines properly (for command line when starting container)
+* make test names consistent (eg. `it("should do something")` vs `it("does something")`)
+* don't do all path resolution up-front
+  * if not all containers are used, doesn't make sense to try to resolve their paths
+  * would save some time
+  * means user doesn't see irrelevant error messages

 ## Future improvements
 * handle expanded form of mappings, for example: